mikail2004/House-Price-Predictor/README.md

 ## Features/Methods
 1. Histogram and scatterplot for analysis.
+2. Rudimentary data cleaning.
-2. Prediction with initial random weights, loss calculation, gradient descent and updating weights (training) function as separate modules
+3. Prediction with initial random weights, loss calculation, gradient descent and updating weights (training) function as separate modules.
-3. A final method that predicts the actual house price by taking in test data and post-training weights.
+4. A final method that predicts the actual house price by taking in test data and post-training weights.